Blueberry Lemon Oat Muffins

 Tell Us About This Blueberry Lemon Oat Muffin Recipe

-• THIS RECIPE: This recipe for blueberry muffins caught my eye in a health magazine, and they looked and sounded good.
+• RECIPE: This recipe for blueberry muffins caught my eye in a health magazine, and they looked and sounded really good.

 • FRESH BLUEBERRIES: There are almost 2 cups of fresh blueberries in this recipe, making them amazingly flavorful and delicious.

-• OATS: There are also some Old Fashioned Oats as one of the ingredients in this recipe.
+• OATS: There are also some Old Fashioned Oats as one of the ingredients in this recipe, giving them more fiber.

 • LEMON GLAZE: The original recipe calls for a lemon crumble on top, but I opted for a simple lemon glaze instead.